-Autscape's AGM will be on the final day of Autscape.
-If you want to have a say in how Autscape is organised, make sure you join in the AGM at 9:30am on Friday 9 August 2011 in the Music Centre at Ackworth School.
-If you have missed the chance to become a director this year, you can still join a subcommittee (check on the website or ask an organiser on duty if you are unsure of how to do this).
+Autscape's AGM will be on the second day of Autscape.
+A discussion session where people can make suggestions and ask questions to the board and the organisers starts at 16:30; the official AGM starts at 17:00.
+Location: theatre.
+If you want to have a say in how Autscape is organised, make sure you join in the AGM!
+This year, two new directors are up for election.

+If you would like to help organise the next Autscape in a way that is less commitment-heavy than joining the board, you can always join one of the subcommittees and working groups.
+Check on the website or ask an organiser on duty if you are unsure of how to do this.

-At Autscape we need a number of volunteers to help with collecting questions at presentations, setting up rooms and various other tasks.
+Also, at Autscape itself we need a number of volunteers to help with collecting questions at presentations, setting up rooms and various other tasks.
 If you would like to volunteer, please let us know before or during Autscape.